Most organizations want to be more data-driven. But wanting it and building it are two very different things.

 Data-Driven Cultures Are Built, Not Bought

-At the end of the day, this isn’t about dashboards or platforms–it’s about behavior.
+At the end of the day, this isn’t about dashboards or platforms.
+It’s about behavior.
+Sustainable transformation happens when people consistently act on data, not just when they have access to it.

 “You need to collect data on what your staff actually has access to,” Adler says.
 “And you need to communicate that information systematically, not just flood people with noise.”